gabriela-framework/gabriela/docs/README.md

 ````

-In the above example, if you don't want to execute the first middleware function written a plain function,
+In the above example, if you don't want to execute the first middleware function written as plain function,
 you would have to delete it.
 For object literals, you can just add the `disabled: true`, and that middleware
-function will to be executed.
+function will not be executed.

 ___
 #### Side note: Middleware functions<br/>